Example 1. Select right statement(s):

-Ex.7.
-What is the percent by mass of titanium in rutile, a mineral that contain Titanium and oxygen, if structure can be described as a closet packed array of oxide ions, with titanium in one half of the octahedral holes.
+Example 7.
+What is the percent by mass of titanium in rutile, a mineral that contains Titanium and oxygen, if the structure can be described as a closet packed array of oxide ions, with titanium in one-half of the octahedral holes?
 What is the oxidation number of titanium?

 Ox.
 State = 4

-Ex.8.
-Spinel is a important class of oxides consisting of two types of metal ions with the oxide ions arranged in CCP pattern.
+Example 8.
+Spinel is an important class of oxides consisting of two types of metal ions with the oxide ions arranged in a CCP pattern.
 The normal spinel has one-eight of the tetrahedral holes occupied by one type of metal ion and one half of the octahedral hole occupied by another type of metal ion.
 Such a spinel is formed by Zn2+, Al3+ and O2-, with Zn2+ in the tetrahedral holes.
 Give the formulae of spinel.

 O2- = CCP arrangment (1 3) = 4

 Example 9.
 Iron occurs as bcc as well as fcc unit cell.
 If the effective radius of an atom of iron is 124 pm.
 Compute the density of iron in both these structures.